uwegeercken/rule_maintenance_db/README.md

 example:
 mysql -u root -p < ruleengine_rules.sql

-This will create the database, the required tables and default data required by the web application.
+This will create the database (named: ruleengine_rules), the required tables and default data required by the web application.

 the rule maintenance application uses the table "user" for authentication. the user is admin and the password is also admin. use this user to login to the web application. you can change the password through the web interface.

 the latest version of this schema introduces some changes as of November 26, 2014 - some fields have been added and renamed.
+If you use this schema, make sure you also use the latest version of the web application.

    Copyright (C) 2008-2014  Uwe Geercken